OpenEvalProject/evals/manuscripts/elife-01370/v1/manuscript.md

 ## Materials and methods

-## Global sampling by the Fast Fourier transform (FFT) correlation approach
+### Global sampling by the Fast Fourier transform (FFT) correlation approach

 In order to fully explore the conformational space in protein–protein association we perform exhaustive evaluation of an energy function in the discretized space of mutual orientations of the two proteins using the docking program PIPER, which is based on the Fast Fourier transform (FFT) correlation approach (Kozakov et al., 2006).
 The center of mass of the first protein, defined here as the receptor, is fixed at the origin of the coordinate system, whereas the second protein (usually the smaller of the two), defined as the ligand, is rotated and translated.
 The translational space is represented as a grid of 1.0 Å displacements of the ligand center of mass, and the rotational space is sampled using 70,000 rotations based on a deterministic layered Sukharev grid sequence, which quasi-uniformly covers the space.
-The energy expression used for the FFT based sampling includes simplified van der Waals energy Evdw with attractive (Eattr) and repulsive (Erep) contributions, the electrostatic interaction energy Eelec, and a statistical pairwise potential Epair, representing other solvation effects (Chuang et al., 2008):E=Evdw+w2Eelec+w3Epair
+The energy expression used for the FFT based sampling includes simplified van der Waals energy Evdw with attractive (Eattr) and repulsive (Erep) contributions, the electrostatic interaction energy Eelec, and a statistical pairwise potential Epair, representing other solvation effects (Chuang et al., 2008):

+$$
+E=E_{vdw}+w_{2}E_{elec}+w_{3}E_{pair}
+$$

-The individual energy terms are calculated by the Evdw=Eattr+w1Erep, Eelec=∑i∑j[qiqj/{r2+D2 exp(−r2/4D2)}1/2], and Epair = Σi Σj εij, where r is the distance between atoms i and j, D is an atom-type independent approximation of the generalized Born radius, and εij is a pairwise interaction potential between atoms i and j.
+The individual energy terms are calculated by the $E_{vdw}=E_{attr}+w_{1}E_{rep}, E_{elec}=\sum_{i}\sum_{j}[q_{i}q_{j}/{r^{2}+D^{2} exp(−r^{2}/4D^{2})}^{1/2}]$, and Epair = Σi Σj εij, where r is the distance between atoms i and j, D is an atom-type independent approximation of the generalized Born radius, and εij is a pairwise interaction potential between atoms i and j.
 All energy expressions are defined on the grid.
 The coefficients w1 = 4, w2 = 600, w3 = 5, weight the different contributions to the scoring function, and are based on calorimetric considerations.
 In order to evaluate the energy function E by FFT, it must be written as a sum of correlation functions.
 The first two terms, Evdw and Eelec, satisfy this condition, whereas Epair is written as a sum of a few correlation functions, using an eigenvalue-eigenvector decomposition (Kozakov et al., 2006).
 For each rotation, this expression can be efficiently calculated using P forward and one inverse Fast Fourier transforms.
 The calculations are performed for each of the 70,000 rotations, and one or several lowest energy translations for each rotation are retained.
 The results are clustered with a 10 Å IRMSD radius around the native coordinate.

-## Generating encounter complexes
+### Generating encounter complexes

 Unbound structures were used both for the receptor, EIN (chain A from PDB (Berman et al., 2000) entry 1ZYM) and for the ligand, HPr (chain P from PDB entry 2JEL).
 Encounter complexes were generated using the global systematic Fast Fourier Transform based docking program PIPER (Kozakov et al., 2006).
 The docking was performed with each of the three conformers of EDTA-Mn2+ group, both at positions E5C and E32C of HPr (Fawzi et al., 2010).
 For each conformer, the 10,000 lowest energy complex structures were retained for the calculation of PRE rates.

-## Transverse paramagnetic relaxation enhancement (PRE) rate calculation
+### Transverse paramagnetic relaxation enhancement (PRE) rate calculation

 To calculate the transverse PRE rates (Γ2) from the ensemble of encounter complexes generated by the FFT based sampling we use the Nst = 30,000 (10,000 for each of the three conformers of EDTA-Mn2+) lowest energy structures.
-The observed PRE values are the PRE rates averaged over a population (Iwahara et al., 2004; Tang et al., 2006), and hence<Γ2(i)>=(∑jΓji)/Nstwhere Γji is the PRE rate for residue i of the jth structure in the ensemble.
+The observed PRE values are the PRE rates averaged over a population (Iwahara et al., 2004; Tang et al., 2006), and hence

+$$
+<Γ_{2}(i)>=(\sum_{j}Γ_{ji})/N_{st}
+$$

+where Γji is the PRE rate for residue i of the jth structure in the ensemble.
 Each individual Γji value is proportional to the inverse sixth power of distance rij between the backbone amide proton (directly bonded to 15N) of the ith residue and the paramagnetic ion Mn2+.
 To account for magnetic trap flexibility, we use the three state EDTA-Mn2+ Solomon-Bloembergen approximation (Iwahara et al., 2004; Tang et al., 2006).
 With these assumptions the PRE rates are given by Γji = C × Σk (rikj)−6, where C = 1.2 × 1010 Å6/s and rikj is the distance between residue i and the kth state of EDTA-Mn2+ in the jth structure in the low energy ensemble of docked configurations.
 The Γji values are limited to 90s−1,that is, Γji = 90 if Γji ≥ 90.
 Introducing this threshold is based on the observation that both theoretical and experimental Γji values become very uncertain over this threshold because small distance variations strongly affect the result (Kim et al., 2008; Fawzi et al., 2010).

-## Sampling by Monte Carlo minimization
+### Sampling by Monte Carlo minimization

 The free energy landscape near the native complex was explored using both PIPER, based on the Fast Fourier transform (FFT) correlation approach (Kozakov et al., 2006) and RosettaDock, a docking program based on the Monte Carlo minimization (MCM) algorithm (Gray et al., 2003).
 In each MCM cycle, RosettaDock perturbs the position of the ligand by random translations and rotations, followed by adjusting the distance between the ligand and receptor to create a contact.
 Next, a fast MCM at low resolution optimizes the complex orientation with respect to features that do not depend on the explicit conformations of the side chains.
 Finally, the side chains are added, and an all-atom optimization locates the local minimum energy conformation.
 The complete set of interface side chains is repacked every eight cycles, followed by the optimization the rigid body displacement.
 After each move, side chain packing, and minimization, an energy score is calculated.
 The new position is kept or rejected according to the standard Metropolis acceptance criterion (Gray et al., 2003).
 RosettaDock uses a detailed energy function which includes van der Waals interactions with a linear term serving as the repulsive part, a solvation term based on a pairwise Gaussian solvent exclusion model, hydrogen bonding energies using an orientation-dependent empirical function, a rotamer probability term, residue–residue atom pair interactions for charged residues, and a simple electrostatic term across the protein–protein interface.

-## Parameterizing the conformational space
+### Parameterizing the conformational space

 The origin of the reference frame is placed at the center of the receptor, and the z-axis is directed toward the center of the interface of the native conformation.
 The translation of the ligand is described by the vector from the center of the receptor to the center of the ligand interface (as opposed to the center of the ligand), and the rotation of the ligand is also defined around the center of its interface.
 This choice is made to decouple, as much as possible, the effects of translation on the locations of the interface atoms from those of the rotation.
 A translation vector y ∈ R3 can be represented by a triplet (r,θ,φ), where r = ||y|| is the distance, θ is the azimuth angle between the projection of y on the xy-plane and the x-axis (longitude, 0 ≤ θ < 2π), and φ is the zenith angle between the z-axis and the vector y (colatitude, 0 ≤ φ < π).
 As will be discussed, we consider r separately, and focus on selecting appropriate parameterizations for (θ,φ) compounded with the rotational space SO(3).

 Parameterizing rotations is problematic because rotations are non-Euclidean in nature (i.e., travelling infinitely far in any direction will bring you back to your starting point an infinite number of times).
-Any attempt to parameterize the entire set of three degrees-of-freedom (DOF) rotations by an open subset of Euclidean space (as do Euler angles) will suffer from gimbal lock, the loss of rotational degrees of freedom, due to singularities in the parameter space (
+Any attempt to parameterize the entire set of three degrees-of-freedom (DOF) rotations by an open subset of Euclidean space (as do Euler angles) will suffer from gimbal lock, the loss of rotational degrees of freedom, due to singularities in the parameter space (Grassia, 1998).
+Parameterizations that are themselves defined over non-Euclidean spaces (such as the set of unit quaternions embedded in R4) may remain singularity-free, and thus avoid gimbal lock.
+Employing such parameterizations is complicated, however, since the numerical tools such as optimization and PCA assume Euclidean parameterizations; therefore we must either develop new tools whose domains are non-Euclidean, or complicate our systems by imposing explicit constraints, for example, to assure that the quaternions stay on the unit sphere (Grassia, 1998).
+In this paper we use exponential maps (Park, 1995; Park and Ravani, 1997; Shen et al., 2008) to project an Euclidean space onto the nonlinear rotational space.
+As an example, the simplest exponential map defines a local one-to-one correspondence between the unit circle, which is a nonlinear space (called the circle group), centered at 0 in the complex plane, and the tangent space at 1, which can be identified with the imaginary line in the complex plane.
+The exponential map for the circle group is given by it → eit, where i = √(−1), it specifies a point on the tangent line, and the exponential function projects it into the corresponding point of the circle (Figure 5A).
+Extending the map to three dimensions, the exponential map projecting the tangent plain of a 3D sphere onto the surface of the sphere is shown in Figure 5B.

 ![Figure 5.](https://cdn.elifesciences.org/articles/01370/elife-01370-fig5-v1.jpg)

 **Figure 5.:** (A) Parameterization of the unit circle using an exponential map.
-The function e is a local one-to-one mapping of the tangent line around p = 1 onto the unit circle. (itB) Prameterization of the 3D unit sphere using exponential parameters.DOI: http://dx.doi.org/10.7554/eLife.01370.019
+The function eit is a local one-to-one mapping of the tangent line around p = 1 onto the unit circle.
+(B) Prameterization of the 3D unit sphere using exponential parameters.

 For (θ,φ) the exponential coordinates are (σ1,σ2) = (-φ sinθ, φ cosθ).
 For SO(3), the exponential coordinates are ω = (ω1, ω2, ω3) ∈ R3, where ω1, ω2, and ω3 are elements of a skew-symmetric matrix (Park, 1995; Shen et al., 2008; Mirzaei et al., 2012).
 The vector (σ1, σ2, ω1, ω2, ω3) defines the relative orientation of the two rigid proteins.
 Once this relative orientation is given, the binding distance r along the translation vector y (which connects the centers of the receptor with the center of the ligand’s interface) is determined by the assumptions that the two proteins are in contact but do not overlap (Shen et al., 2008).
 Complexes generated by the docking methods used in this work always have this property.
 In particular, given a complex structure generated by the FFT sampling approach PIPER (Kozakov et al., 2006), we can uniquely determine the corresponding (σ1, σ2, ω1, ω2, ω3) coordinates and the value of r.
 Since RosettaDock (Gray et al., 2003) generally changes the conformations of the component proteins, to isolate the rigid body motion we have to fit the initial protein structures to the complex and determine the closest rigid body transformation, projecting the higher dimensional motion into the rotational-translational space.

-## Sampling the near-native region and principal component analysis
+#### Sampling the near-native region and principal component analysis

 We sample energy values in a sphere in the 5D parameter space around the point (0, 0, 0, 0, 0), which corresponds to the native conformation.
 Since we all five coordinates are angles, the radius of the sphere is also defined as an angle, and we used 22.5° as the radius, which roughly translates into a radius of 10 Å IRMSD neighborhood for relatively small proteins.
 After the FFT based sampling using the PIPER program (Kozakov et al., 2006) we selected 5000 structures, uniformly distributed within this sphere.
 Conformations with more than 10 Å IRMSD from the native structure were discarded, resulting in about 4000 structures.
 RosettaDock (Gray et al., 2003) was used to generate 2000 structures within the 10 Å IRMSD radius.
 After sampling we normalized the 5D coordinates to ensure that the variances in the sample set are the same along each coordinate axis, replacing each vector (σ1, σ2, ω1, ω2, ω3) with its normalized version (x1, x2, x3, x4, x5).
 The use of such normalized coordinates removed the potential differences in the scaling of the initial angular parameters, and also rendered the results less dependent on the relative sizes of the two component proteins.
 For each of the two scoring functions, principal component analysis (PCA) was applied to the so-called ‘most favorable’ conformations whose energy values were below a certain threshold, for example, in the lowest 5% for the FFT-based sampling data.
 Let N denote the number of such favorable structures.
 The normalized coordinates (x1, x2, x3, x4, x5) of the N structures were arranged into a N-by-5 matrix X, where each row represented a conformation.
 The PCA analysis computed the eigenvalues and eigenvectors of the covariance matrix

 (X–μX)’(X–μX), where μX is the sample mean and prime denotes transpose.
 We sorted the eigenvalues in descending order and normalized them such that their sum equaled 1.0 (100%).
 The results were denoted by λ1,…, λ5, and v1,…, v5 denote the corresponding eigenvectors, which are mutually orthogonal.

-## Further validation of the energy landscape
+### Further validation of the energy landscape

 Since small eigenvalues identified by PCA might also occur by chance due to undersampling a subspace, we performed a simple Monte Carlo analysis to show that this is not the case.
 PCA was based on at least 100 low energy structures for each of the 42 complexes, and thence we generated 100 random vectors in the 5D space, applied PCA to derive the eigenvalues, and performed this experiment 1000 times.
 Results confirmed that the probability of λ5 < 10% is less than 0.01.
 Thus, in view of the large number of sample points we used, it is very unlikely that the small eigenvalues shown in Table 1 occur due to undersampling.